• Skip to primary navigation

 3. Image Quality

-Every time a picture is shared using some methods, a little piece of it dies.
-That’s a macabre analogy to underscore that compression is a reality for many picture sharing methods.
-So if maintaining a photo’s integrity is of utmost concern — and it typically should be for brands, less important for just a group of friends — looking out for quality loss should be on the list when evaluating the best way to distribute photos.
+Every time a picture is shared using some methods a little piece of it dies.
+We’ve seen quality degrade completely in some cases.
+To underscore that compression is a reality for many photo sharing systems.
+So if maintaining a photo’s integrity and quality is of concern — and it typically should be for brands, less important for just a group of friends — looking out for quality loss should be on the list when evaluating the best way to distribute photos.

 4. Scalability